ml-and-vis/ROCKAD/README.md

 ## Getting Started: Installation Instructions

 ROCKAD is compatible with both Windows and Linux platforms.
-If you encounter any issues during the installation process, please feel free to get in touch with our support team.
+If you encounter any issues during the installation process, please feel free to get in touch with us.

 ### Windows and Linux